odedindi/basicallyReact/djone/README.md

-Propulsion Academy fullstack bootcamp final project, a group project, an prototype for Axpo switzerland ,a PWA for input, calculate and visualize data for ground measurements of utility poles.
+# Propulsion Academy fullstack bootcamp final project
+## A prototype for Axpo switzerland , PWA for input, calculate and visualize data for ground measurements of utility poles.

 fully dockerised, front and backends